Bithack/methabot/HACKING_OSX.md

 $ ./autogen.sh
 ```

-NOTE: Will not fully compile until epoll code is replaced with kqueue code.
+NOTE: Methabot will run in "synchronous" mode until epoll is replaced with kqueue